-The academy shall permit tactical medical professionals to 570 attend training courses at the academy that are designed to 571 qualify the professionals to carry firearms while on duty under 572 section 109.771 of the Revised Code and that provide training 573 comparable to training mandated under the rules required by 574 division (A) of section 109.748 of the Revised Code.
-The 575 executive director of the Ohio peace officer training commission 576 may certify tactical medical professionals who satisfactorily 577 complete the training courses.
-The law enforcement agency served 578 by a tactical medical professional who attends the academy may 579 H. B. No. 79 rules adopted by the attorney general pursuant to section 608 109.743 of the Revised Code: any peace officer, sheriff, chief 609 of police of an organized police department of a municipal 610 corporation or township, chief of police of a township police 611 district or joint police district police force, superintendent 612 of the state highway patrol, state highway patrol trooper, or 613 chief of police of a university or college police department; 614 any parole or probation officer who carries a firearm in the 615 course of official duties; the house of representatives sergeant 616 at arms if the house of representatives sergeant at arms has 617 arrest authority pursuant to division (E)(1) of section 101.311 618 of the Revised Code; any assistant house of representatives 619 sergeant at arms; the senate sergeant at arms; any assistant 620 senate sergeant at arms; any tactical medical professional; or 621 any employee of the department of youth services who is 622 designated pursuant to division (A)(2) of section 5139.53 of the 623 Revised Code as being authorized to carry a firearm while on 624 duty as described in that division.
-625
+Sec.
+109.801.
+(A) (1) Each year, any of the following 603 persons who are authorized to carry firearms in the course of 604 their official duties shall complete successfully a firearms 605 requalification program approved by the executive director of 606 the Ohio peace officer training commission in accordance with 607 rules adopted by the attorney general pursuant to section 608 109.743 of the Revised Code: any peace officer, sheriff, chief 609 of police of an organized police department of a municipal 610 corporation or township, chief of police of a township police 611 district or joint police district police force, superintendent 612 of the state highway patrol, state highway patrol trooper, or 613 chief of police of a university or college police department; 614 any parole or probation officer who carries a firearm in the 615 course of official duties; the house of representatives sergeant 616 at arms if the house of representatives sergeant at arms has 617 arrest authority pursuant to division (E)(1) of section 101.311 618 of the Revised Code; any assistant house of representatives 619 sergeant at arms; the senate sergeant at arms; any assistant 620 senate sergeant at arms; any tactical medical professional; or 621 any employee of the department of youth services who is 622 designated pursuant to division (A)(2) of section 5139.53 of the 623 Revised Code as being authorized to carry a firearm while on 624 duty as described in that division.
+625 that are required bу division (E) of section 311.01 of the 632 Revis sed (Code.
+633